 11th - 13th April 2019

-Drone is a live jam of sound, visuals and poetic storytelling.
-Telling the fragmented story of a military drone’s lives and fears, Drone imagines her as part weapons system, part office worker, part tense background hum.
-Live sound and spoken word entangle like human and machine, environment and technology, noise and sense.
-The bleak humour and tender fury of Drone sees the unmanned aerial vehicle as the technology of a neurotic century, surveilled and surveilling, asking how anxious bodies can live as part of systems of astonishing destruction.
+A live jam of sound, visuals and poetry, telling the true story of a military drone’s life and fears.
+The Drone is part weapons system, part office worker, part tense background hum.
+The bleak humour and tender fury of Drone sees the unmanned aerial vehicle as the technology of a neurotic century, surveilled and surveilling, asking how anxious people can live as part of systems of such astonishing destruction.

 Written by Harry Josephine Giles